 What do investors need to know?
 What are the restrictions?
 SEC issues?

-Then attorneys who regularly aid clients getting selling and retail permits, will discuss the permitting process, grounds for license refusal, third party assistant, application procedures and how to avoid mistakes.
+Then attorneys who regularly aid clients getting selling and retail permits, discuss the permitting process, grounds for license refusal, third party assistant, application procedures and how to avoid mistakes.
 They’ll also discuss license renewals, transfers, and appeals.

-In the afternoon of Day One, you will learn about how to comply with the regulations – whether you or your clients are retailers, distributors or growers.
+You will learn about how to comply with the regulations – whether you or your clients are retailers, distributors or growers.
 You’ll also hear a little bit about potential employer/employee legal issues.

 You’ll then get an update and hear a discussion from those already running marijuana related businesses – what challenges have they faced?
 What was their due diligence process?
 What pending legislation might be a concern?